Seven sets of Derby winning Lineage

-As the Derby Historian, I should like to draw attention to the six Derby winners who were not only sons of Derby winners, but who also sired a Derby winner themselves – so forming a threefold prepotent sire line.
+As the Derby Historian, I should like to draw attention to the seven Derby winners who were not only sons of Derby winners, but, who also sired a Derby winner themselves – so forming a threefold prepotent sire line.

 Mill Reef also won the Eclipse Stakes, the King George VI & Queen Elizabeth Stakes, the Prix de l’ Arc de Triomphe and the Coronation Cup.